abh1shekChoudhary/Smart-Resume-Screener/README.md

 Extract a list of the top 5-7 most relevant skills from the resume that match the job description.

-The resume is:
+The resume is: {resumeText}.

-{resumeText}

-The job description is:
+The job description is: {jobDescriptionText}.

-{jobDescriptionText}.

 Return your answer as a clean JSON object with three keys: 'score' (an integer), 'justification' (a string), and 'skills' (an array of strings).